Kristina01111000/WordPressTheme/README.md

 	- check on accessibilty -> does gecko automarically do it?
 		- add img descriptions
 	- remove "Tag: " from tag page? if possible
+	- check on where polls can be put

 To do: